utags/utags-advanced-filter/README.md

 - Style isolation: The UI is hosted inside a `ShadowRoot` to completely avoid CSS pollution from the target website.
 - Floating panel: The filter UI appears as a draggable floating panel fixed to the right side of the page.
-- Collapsible design: The panel can collapse into a semi-transparent Lucide `SlidersHorizontal` icon and becomes opaque on hover.
-The collapsed state is persisted.
+- Collapsible design: The panel collapses into a semi-transparent UTags brand icon and becomes opaque on hover; the collapsed state is persisted.
 - Optimized layout:
   - Two-row structure: The top row contains the title and actions (Reset, Collapse), and the bottom row shows stats and the master switch.
   - Safe reset: The “Reset” button is hidden by default, appears only after hovering for 3 seconds, and shows a second-confirmation dialog before applying, preventing misclicks.
   - Master switch: A main checkbox next to the stats can enable/disable all filters at once and shows an indeterminate state when partially enabled.
+  - Quick controls: Unified rows for Updated/Created date filters with enable checkboxes, mode switch (days/months), presets and custom days; the stats on the right update in real time as “Shown X | Hidden X”.
 - Unified components:
   - Date preset component: Date filters (Updated date, Created date) are encapsulated into a reusable `createDatePresetInput` component, supporting presets like half-year, one year, two years, and custom days.
   - Dropdown menu: Supports closing with `Esc`, and has its own border and shadow styles.